 We ask that toys are not brought into the crèche unless it’s a comfort item that may be beneficial to your child during the induction week.

-At times during the summer the older children may be taken out on short trips.
+At times during the year the older children may be taken out on short trips.
 When taking the children on trips you will be informed and written consent will need to be given beforehand.
 Notice of trips and costs will be given in advance.